trampgeek/moodle-qtype_coderunner/Readme.md

                 This is repeated until returncode is not set to 42.
 This allows simulation of interactive keyboard standard input within the run (with considerable effort - see CodeRunner demo website).

-  1. html: Display program output as raw html inside the output area. (advanced)
+     * `html`: Display program output as raw html inside the output area. (advanced)
                 + This can be used to show images and insert other HTML.
                 + Giving an <input> element the class coderunner-run-input will add an event: when the enter key is pressed inside the input, the input's value is added to stdin and the program is run again with this updated stdin.

-  1. open_delimiter.
+  1. `open_delimiter`.
 The opening delimiter to use when inserting answer or Scratchpad code into the wrapper.
 It will replace the default value '{|'.

-  1. close_delimieter.
+  1. `close_delimiter`.
 The closing delimiter to use when inserting answer or Scratchpad code into the wrapper.
 It will replace the default value '|}'.

-  1. params.
+  1. `params`.
 Parameter for the sandbox webservice (e.g. to set timelimit).

-  1. disable_scratchpad.
+  1. `disable_scratchpad`.
 Disable the scratchpad, resulting in what looks to the student like the Ace UI.
 This allows question authors to turn off the scratchpad without having to customise the question (which when becomes disassociated from the original question) or changing the question type altogether.

-  1. invert_prefix.
-Inverts meaning of prefix_ans serialisation: '1' means
+  1. `invert_prefix`.
+Inverts meaning of prefix\_ans serialisation: '1' means
        un-ticked -- and vice versa.
 This can be used to swap the default state.

-  1. escape.
+  1. `escape`.
 Escape the JSON ANSWER_CODE and SCRATCHPAD_CODE strings by removing the double quotes from the start and end and escaping all internal double quotes with backslash before insertion into the wrapper.
 Useful when inserting